Educators, Industry, and Students Engaged in Construction Careers

 Scholarship recipients must pass each approved course with a grade of “C” or better to remain eligible for a scholarship.

 There are many benefits of ABC/CMEF Sponsorship for high schools using the NCCER Curriculum.
 Access to an industry-recognized, competency-based, standardized quality curriculum and student registry in the NCCER database with an industry-recognized credential upon successful completion are just two of the many benefits.
 Participation with ABC/CMEF provides career development opportunities for students while attending high school and upon graduation.
-The ABC/CMEF required documentation your school needs throughout a school year can be found below.
-In order for faculty to process the Registration of Training Modules, the following links are required.

 It’s important to assess your class and the training you are providing to your students.
 After a student completes your course, they can evaluate the curriculum and its instruction using our Instructor Evaluation by High School Students form.
 This form is designed to assess the course and instruction in order to improve in the following semester or school year.